 The Open University has taught me lots of things.
 It has shown me that education is a wonderful thing.
 It’s opened up new insights and I think differently now.
 And it’s made me think about my life.
 The Open University has taught me that I am worth something.Jackie Westlake

 Nursing student (Mental Health Field)

 Do you want to become a registered nurse?
-If you already work in health care, the Open University’s NMC-approved Pre-registration nursing programme could be the answer.
-It enables you to stay in work while you study – provided you have the support of your employer, who sponsors you throughout.
+If you already work in healthcare, the Open University’s BSc (Honours) Nursing could be the answer.

 The opportunities for my future are endless

 David Ferran has worked in the healthcare sector since he was 18 and will be completing his degree in 2017, as well as taking up his first registered nurse post.
 David was nominated and won the Royal College of Nursing (NI) Student Nurse of the Year Award 2016.

 "I had concerns that I would not be disciplined enough to complete a distance learning degree and have surprised myself that I actually prefer this method of learning.
 The tutors at the OU are always only a phone call away and I have felt supported throughout my training.

 As I now complete my studies I realise that with adequate support and passion for the subject success is achievable and I look forward to graduating and taking up my first registered nurse post this year.
 I am confident that my studies with The Open University have prepared me to practice safely and effectively as a registered nurse and that I have both the knowledge and practical skills to make a positive difference to patient care"David Ferran